THenryT/Hipages.Web.Lead/document/SOLUTION.md

 #### Using clean architecture
 This project have four layer which are application layer, infrastructure layer, domain layer and web layer.
 * The domain layer is at the centre and include the domain logic.
-* The application layer have business logics and it dependent on infrastructure and domain layer.
+* The application layer have business logics and it has dependences with infrastructure and domain.
 * The infrascture layer include the code to interact with DB
 * The Web layer include restful api and host a react(it will be move to BFF service, and want to make it only work for lead domain)